kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/project-covid-19-data-dashboard.md

 ## 5. Workspace Setup and Resources

-We'll provide the JSON data, which includes information about the COVID-19 pandemic for 20 countries over a 12-month period.
+We'll provide the JSON data, which includes information about the COVID-19 pandemic for 20 countries over 12 months.

 ## 6. Delivery